CNILearn/AzureAppModernization/Hands-on lab/Before the HOL - App modernization.md

 © 2021 Microsoft Corporation.
 All rights reserved.

-Nov-2023 updates by (C) CN innovation
+Nov-2023 updates by © CN innovation

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.